warren/perdicis-notes/content/Movies I've seen.md

     - Currently (as of 2024) my favorite film of all time. _Ask me for the pitch on this film_.
 The trailer and online summaries totally fail to explain how unlikely and cool it .
 - Apollo 11 (CNN film)
     - Pure vibes.
 Real footage of the Apollo moon landing, lost for decades, then regraded and upscaled and turned into a dramamentary.
-- The Grand Budapest Hotel
-    - My favorite Wes Anderson film.
-Incredibly aesthetically compelling, and has a cute, enjoyably unpredictable storyline.
 - Good Will Hunting
     - To do: explanation